What the best dehumidifiers

 of a concern if you plan to drain the dehumidifier continuously via a hose.

 - Multiple fan speeds.
-Portable dehumidifiers often have two-speed
+Portable dehumidifiers often have at

-fans.
-The slower speed is typically less noisy than the high speed, but the
+least two fan speeds.
+The slower speeds are typically less noisy than the highest

 - Automatic shutoff.
 Automatic shutoff deactivates the